sblinnikov/symbCpp/README.md

 ## Important remarks

-Description above does not work due to error:
+Description above, taken from the Official site for SymbolicC++, does not work due to the error:
 ```shell
 /usr/local/lib//libsymbolicc++.so: undefined reference to `Number<int>::Number(int const&)'
 /usr/local/lib//libsymbolicc++.so: undefined reference to `Number<double>::Number(double const&)'